frankfuu/MyPowershellProfile/README.md

-# To use
+# To use Powershelll Profile

+Find path to `$PROFILE`
 ```
 echo $PROFILE
 ```

-Then paste contents of `Microsoft.Powershell_profile.ps1` with the file in the directory printed above
+Paste contents of `Microsoft.Powershell_profile.ps1` to the result printed above

 # Install other